Why the Balti Language Matters: Preserving Cultural Identity

 For Balti speakers scattered across Baltistan, Pakistan, India, and diaspora communities worldwide, the language is the primary symbol of group identity.
 It connects individuals to their heritage, their family, and their sense of belonging to a larger community.
 Language is how culture is transmitted, preserved, and celebrated.

 The pressure of globalization and the dominance of English, Urdu, and other languages has led many young Baltis to abandon their native language.
 A 2023 survey indicated that only 45% of Balti children under 15 are fluent speakers of their heritage language.
-This intergenerational linguistic divide threatens not just the language itself, but the cohesion of Balti communities.

 The Unique Linguistic Features of Balti